I-2-6-40.Record of the Hearing

 B. Recording the Hearing

-Every Office of Disability Adjudication and Review (ODAR) office throughout the United States and in the Commonwealth of Puerto Rico is equipped with digital recording devices.
+Every Office of Hearings Operations (OHO) office throughout the United States and in the Commonwealth of Puerto Rico is equipped with digital recording devices.
 These devices simultaneously record every ALJ hearing onto a laptop computer's hard drive and onto a recordable compact disc (CD).
 The digital recording process allows for real-time monitoring and audio confirmation of recording, as well as indexing and annotation during and after the hearing.

 If no recording system is available, the ALJ must suspend the oral testimony until the equipment becomes available.

 In regard to the hearing recording, additional actions may be required if any participant to the hearing appears via video teleconferencing or by telephone.
-See the instructions in the HO electronic business process (eBP) sections 4.2 and 4.6.
+See the instructions in the HO Standard Hearings Operations Procedure (SHOP) sections 4.2.11.

 1. Hearing Assistant or VHR Responsibilities Prior to the Hearing